TERMINATOR-96/netflix_gpt/netflix-gpt/README.md

 - Add hardcodedvalues to the constant files
 - Register TMDB API and create an app & get access token
 - Get data from TMDB now playing movies list API
+- Custom hook for now playing movies
+- Create movieSlice
+- Update store with movies data
+- Planning for MainContainer and SecondaryContainer
+- Fetched data for trailer video
+- Update store with trailer video data
+- Embedded the youtube video and make it autoplay and mute
+- Tailwind classes to make main container look awesome

 # Features
 - Login / Signup